KlaraReis/KlaraReis/README.md

 - 👋 Hi, I’m @KlaraReis
 - 👀 I’m interested in understand a little bit of computer program day by day
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js, and Python
-- 💞️ I’m looking to collaborate on JavaScript and react.js project
+- 💞️ I’m looking to collaborate on JavaScript,react.js, and Python project
 - 📫 How to reach me by e-mail klaramaria.reis@gmail.com

 <!---